-- What sorts of information are contained in the datasets?
+- What type of information is contained in the datasets?
 Is the information representative at the sub-national level?
-How regularly is the data collected?
+How frequent is the data collected?
 Which data quality control mechanism is applied?
 How has the data been collected?

 - Where are the datasets?
 Which institutions have the mandate to collect and manage the datasets?
 How can the NIPN obtain legal access to the datasets?

-The main output of this exercise is a Data Landscape Report (see pages 3 to 6 of this section).
+The main output of this exercise is a Data Landscape Report (this section, pages 3 to 6).

-- The Scaling Up Nutrition (SUN) Movement has produced Nutrition Information Mapping country reports and case studies which are a good starting point for the data landscape exercise but do not suffice.
+- The Scaling Up Nutrition (SUN) Movement has produced Nutrition Information Mapping country reports and case studies which are a good starting point for the data landscape exercise but may not be sufficient.

 The data landscape exercise can be used for a number of purposes:

-1. To establish which data is available, accessible and of sufficient quality to respond to a relevant nutrition policy question
+1. To establish which data is available, accessible and of sufficient quality to respond to a nutrition policy-relevant question

-The data landscape exercise is conducted as one of the first activities when an NIPN is being set up in a country and prior to the identification of policy-relevant questions (see section 2.1).
+The data landscape exercise is conducted as one of the first activities when an information platform is being set up in a country and prior to the identification of policy-relevant questions (section 2.2).

-The data landscape provides an initial picture of the available and accessible data and its quality.
-It helps the NIPN data experts to quickly ascertain which survey instruments have been used to collect nutrition-relevant indicators and which institutions or individuals to contact to access the data.
-The landscape exercise will also contribute to building and maintaining close connections with the multi-sectoral data providers and facilitate access to data in the future.
+The data landscape provides an initial picture of the available and accessible data and their quality.
+It helps the data experts to quickly ascertain which survey instruments have been used to collect nutrition-relevant indicators and which institutions or individuals to contact to access the data.
+The landscape exercise will also contribute to building and maintaining close connections with the data providers of the various sectors and facilitate access to data in the future.

-The initial data landscape exercise will be used during the process of formulating policy questions to provide first-hand basic information for the NIPN data experts to decide whether a formulated policy question can be answered or not (see section 2.3).
+The initial data landscape exercise will be used during the process of formulating policy questions to provide first-hand basic information to the data experts to decide whether a formulated policy question can be answered or not with the existing data (section 2.4).